nickbartram/citi-bike-tableau/Report.md

 - Limitations in data entry (Citibike issue) or loading (issue with process of this analysis).
 These three months were chosen because they crossed seasons and were very recent.
 It possible a mistake was made while downloading or processing the data.
 Repeated testing has shown that the data was loaded properly.
 A file being overwritten in data entry, perhaps a faulty join, could have happened on Citibike's end.
 If a dataset from Hoboken did an improper join with a dataset from New York City, it might look like the data in the visualizations we have seen so far.

 Ulitmately, it's clear what's happening here.
 The files that were used for this analysis were specifically from the Jersey City area.
 The file names all start with JC(e.g. [JC-202410-citibike-tripdata.csv.zip](https://s3.amazonaws.com/tripdata/JC-202410-citibike-tripdata.csv.zip)), but only at the end of all this work do I see what that means.
-I terrible oversight, but it at least explains the weight towards Jersey City.
+A terrible oversight, but it at least explains the weight towards Jersey City.